What is a turbo trainer?

 The noise of the turbo is a factor to bear in mind, some of the cheaper older turbo trainers can be very noisy, the wind resistance units generally make the greatest racket.
 That noise is exaggerated if you use a heavily-treaded tyre, or if the turbo trainer is placed on a wooden floor.

 You can take steps to keep the noise down.
-Special mats are available which help dampen vibrations before they reach the floor, and turbo-specific tyres are completely slick and are made from a special compound which is quieter and more durable.
+Special mats are available which help dampen vibrations before they reach the floor, and turbo-specific tyres are completely slick and are made from a special compound that is quieter and more durable.

 A great option is to have a spare wheel to swap onto the bike with a turbo specific tyre on as this will save you changing the tyres over each time.